North Central Umpire Program

 4. Watch the modules, review the readings, and answer the quick checks.

-5. Finish the end-of-course quiz to record completion; you're done—no uploads needed.
+5. Finish end-of-course quiz to record completion.

 Reminders